cockpit-project/cockpituous/sink/README.md

 # Status format

 When a status JSON object is present, then the sink will send updates to services like IRC or GitHub.
-The following fields are present:
+The following fields might be present:

+ * `"onaborted"`: the status to process upon abortion
  * `"notify"`: message to send to IRC
  * `"github"`: object containing GitHub status info
  * `"badge"`: for updating badges
  * `"link"`: the link to the status message
  * `"extras"`: for putting extra files into the log directory

+### Aborted runs

+When the log ends without a final status line and the initial status contained a `"onaborted"` field, its value is used as the final status.

+Typically, the 'onaborted' value contains instructions to set a status on GitHub to "error", or to post a final message to IRC.

+If `"onaborted"` is not present, the sink will tweak to initial status and use that as the final status.
+For example, it will modify the GitHub status to say "Aborted without status".

 ### Github Status format